Craig & Craig, LLC

 The Plaintiff made a multi-million dollar settlement demand before trial.
 The case was defended on the issues of both liability and causation in regard to an approximately fifty year old male who died in the emergency room of a pulmonary embolism.
 The trial spanned over two weeks in length and involved the examination of five medical expert witnesses in the areas of emergency medicine, urgent care, and pulmonology.

-John L. Barger and Steven R. Wolke recently made a presentation regarding basic estate planning to seniors at the Cumberland County Life Center.
+John L. Barger made a presentation regarding basic estate planning to seniors at the Cumberland County Life Center.
 They discussed ownership of bank accounts and investments, powers of attorney and general estate planning considerations.
 They were joined by Susan Sowers at First Neighbor Bank for the presentation.

 John L. Barger recently closed the sale of approximately 600 acres of Coles County farmland sold at auction.